JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/django-docker/index.md

 ![django_admin_docker](./steps/step11.png)

 Great !
 Our application is successfully running inside a container.
 I hope you got a basic understanding of how we are running our application inside Docker.
-I know you must have a lot of doubts, but as I said in the beginning this is not a Docker Course.
+I know you must have a lot of doubts, but as I said in the beginning this is not a Docker course.
 If you want to know the ins and outs of Docker then I recommend checking out DevOps courses available on the internet focusing on Docker & Kubernetes.